openpotato/restcaptcha.website/src/en/docs/index.md

 + No cookies or server-side tracking technologies are used.
 + The browser fingerprint check is performed entirely on the client side.
++ When generating the challenge, the reputation of the client's IP address is optionally checked.
 + During verification, only the data necessary for the technical process are processed: the anonymous challenge solution and (depending on configuration) the client’s IP address for logging purposes.
 + RESTCaptcha can be fully operated on your own servers, ensuring that all data remain under your own control.
 + The source code is open source and can be reviewed or audited at any time.